nickflamang/nickflamang.github.io/teaching.md

 title: Teaching
 ---

+I have worked as a teaching assistant for the following courses.

 ## Econ 134: Macroeconomic Policy from the Great Depression Through Today
 ## Econ 101B: Honors Intermediate Macroeconomics